-We propose a fully automatic, unsupervised diagnostic support system for behavior analysis that can discover even subtle deviations of motor function.
-The approach not only extracts and classifies behavior \cite{jaaba, ryait2019plosbio}, but it can also compare and quantify even small differences.
+We propose a fully automatic, unsupervised diagnostic support system for behaviour analysis that can discover even subtle deviations of motor function.
+The approach not only extracts and classifies behaviour \cite{jaaba, ryait2019plosbio}, but it can also compare and quantify even small differences.
 Neither analysis of novel video sequences nor training of the underlying deep neural network require physical markers or supervision with tedious keypoint annotations.
 This avoids a user bias of having to select appropriate keypoints for training a keypoint model and also supports an objective analysis.
-Our approach automatically discovers characteristic behavior, localizes it temporally and spatially, and, above all, provides a completely new behavior magnification that not just highlights but also amplifies subtle differences in behavior directly in the video: Given a novel video sequence, the approach can automatically compare the behavior against reference videos showing healthy or impaired behavior of other individuals, since it is invariant to inter-subject variations in appearance.
-Also, behavior can be contrasted against previous videos of the same individual during a recovery process to identify the fine differences.
-Behavior magnification then uses a generative neural network to synthesize a new video with the subtle deviations between healthy and impaired being amplified so they become clearly visible.
-Key to our model is a disentangling of posture and appearance for image synthesis to amplify only the deviations in behavior across individuals despite differences in appearance.
+Our approach automatically discovers characteristic behaviour, localises it temporally and spatially, and, above all, provides a behaviour magnification that not just highlights but also amplifies subtle differences in behaviour directly in the video: Given a novel video sequence, the approach can automatically compare the behaviour against reference videos showing healthy or impaired behaviour of other individuals, since it is invariant to inter-subject variations in appearance.
+Also, behaviour can be contrasted against previous videos of the same individual during a recovery process to identify the fine differences.
+Behaviour magnification then uses a generative neural network to synthesise a new video with the subtle deviations between healthy and impaired being amplified so they become clearly visible.
+Key to our model is a disentangling of posture and appearance for image synthesis to amplify only the deviations in behaviour across individuals despite differences in appearance.
 We assume a clinical or research setting with static background and controlled recording.
-Nevertheless, disentangling should not merely separate moving from static image regions.
+Disentangling should not merely separate moving from static image regions.
 Otherwise we would merge non-moving body parts with the background, hindering analysis and magnification across different subjects.
-Rather we need to learn the commonalities of reference behavior across different subjects and disentangle this from their individual deviations in appearance.
-Our novel algorithm is promising for diverse applications in the field of biomedical research and was evaluated on rodents and human patients with disease models such as stroke and multiple sclerosis.\\
+Rather we need to learn the commonalities of reference behaviour across different subjects and disentangle this from their individual deviations in appearance.
+Our algorithm is promising for diverse applications in the field of biomedical research and was evaluated on rodents and human patients with disease models such as stroke and multiple sclerosis.\\